 If you are denied entry at the facility, then you probably violated some of the facility’s rules and regulations.
 As such, it is important to pay close attention to the rules governing each facility and behave accordingly.

 Different prison facilities have different rules governing visitations.
-However, some rules are general or specific to a facility or applies to all facilities.
+However, some rules are general or specific to a facility or apply to all facilities.
 Want to visit your loved ones in prison?
 Follow the facility guidelines properly and you’ll most likely be seeing your loved ones in no time at all!

 For more incarceration-related information and updates about the COVID-19 coronavirus, visit Federal Bureau of Prisons.
 Be sure to conduct your own research for the jail or prison facility in your state pertaining to visitation policies and procedures and COVID -19 coronavirus.